jpdjere/GrokkingSystemDesign/Chapter 5 - Back-of-the-envelope Calculations.md

 Notice how the const can quickly pile up.
 In real life, the dollar budget for server is a hard constraint.

 ### Storage requirements

+Let's see now how to do **storage estimation** by using Twitter as an example.
+We can estimate Twitters storage requirements for new tweets in 1 year.
+We do the following assumptions:

+- 500 M DAUs